Azure/cosmos-explorer/CODING_GUIDLINES.md

 - Add test specfic `data-*` attributes to dom elements
   - This is a common current practice, but one we would like to avoid in the future
+- Add arbitrary time delays to wait for page to render or element to be ready.
+  - All the time delays add up and slow down testing.
+  - Prefer using the framework's "wait for..." functionality.

 ### Migrating Knockout to React